johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 screen.
 Therefore (whether like it or not) *everybody on PAL systems experienced these games incorrectly with the wrong aspect ratio back in the day* ("PAL-squashed"), **not** as the original artists intended!
-(Including me, because I grew up in Europe --- I'm not an American preaching to everybody that "Europeans got it all wrong" or something...
+(Including me, because I grew up in Europe---I'm not an American preaching to everybody that "Europeans got it all wrong" or something...
 I'm just simply stating historical facts.)